tbretl/ae353-sp21/docs/projects.md

 ### Jupyter notebooks

 Notebooks are a convenient way to play around, to debug code, and to share results.
 To use notebooks with your new environment (`ae353-bullet`), you need to install an ipython kernel that corresponds to this environment (see [here](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) and follow instructions for "Kernels for different environments").
-In a terminal, do this:
+In a terminal in Mac or an "Anaconda Powershell Prompt (miniconda3)" in Windows, do this:
 ```
 python -m ipykernel install --user --name ae353-bullet --display-name "Python (ae353-bullet)"
 ```